 Adding catalog items

-In the dashboard sidebar you'll see a section named for your sector: Services (dental, beauty), Products (retail, internal medicine), Portfolio (real estate), or Vehicles (car dealership).
-The form fields adapt too — a dental clinic captures treatment duration, a real estate agency captures square metres, a car dealer captures year and mileage.
+In the dashboard sidebar you'll see a section named for your sector: Services (dental, beauty) or Products (internal medicine).
+The form fields adapt too — for example, a dental clinic captures treatment duration.

 You can add items three ways: